spencerbertsch1/AI/ChickensAndFoxes/README.md

 ## To run the code:

 1. Clone [this github repository](https://github.com/spencerbertsch1/AI.git) locally and make sure you have python 3 installed.
-Alternatively, if you acquired this code from a zip file, simply unzip the file locally, `cd` into the `AI` directory, and continue with the following steps.
+Alternatively, if you acquired this code from a zip file, simply unzip the file locally, `cd` into the `AI` directory, and continue to Step 2.
    1. If you don't have python3 installed, you can install Anaconda and create a new Conda environment using the following command:
       1. `$ conda create -n CS-276 python=3.8`
    2. Then activate the new environment by running the following command: